vippsas/vipps-ecom-api/vipps-ecom-api.md

 # HTTP response codes

-This API returns the following HTTP statuses in the responses:
+This API returns the following HTTP statuses in the responses.
+See the [Swagger specification](./) for more details.

 | HTTP status             | Description                                             |
 | ----------------------- | ------------------------------------------------------- |